Code-Institute-Submissions/Love-food-stop-waste/README.md

     * I want some creative meal or snack recipe ideas
     * I want to educate my children about climate change, greenhouse gases and food waste

-* **Schools**
-    * I want to access the website to help me develop smarter lunchroom strategies
-    * I want to raise students' awareness of the problem by educating them
-    * I want to use recipe ideas from the website to create cooking demos and classes

 ## Features
 ----